 - Terminal QRS slurring or notching (J waves).

 - Prominent T waves 4 5.

-- Absence of reciprocal changes (except in aVR).
+- Absence of reciprocal changes (except in lead aVR).

-- ST changes are relatively stable on serial ECG tracings
+- ST changes are relatively stable on serial EKG tracings

-J point changes are the most important sign of Early Repolarization pattern, the diagnosis can be made even without ST elevation.
+J point changes are the most important sign of early repolarization pattern, the diagnosis can be made even without ST-segment elevation.